TalaoDAO/talao-documentation/docs/light_trusted_list_mechanism.md

 ### Wallets

 - Fetch the trusted list from the configured URL
-- Parse and validate the list and root certificates or DID kid
+- Parse and validate the list and root certificates or DIDs
 - Filter valid issuers/verifiers by supported vcTypes
 - Store a local copy with timestamp
 - Trigger a refresh if the list is older than 24 hours
-- Check and verify the trusted chain or DID key ID (kid)
+- Check and verify the trusted chain or resolve DIDs
 - Manage user information and consent

 ## User Trust Management Strategy